isomerpages/moe-greendalesec/index.md

       title: LEADERS
       subtitle: "Grow & Glow: The Greendale Way"
-      description: Students acquire leadership skills through opportunities and experiences to become confident leaders with the heart to serve.
+      description: Students acquire leadership skills through opportunities and experiences to become confident leaders with the heart to serve and excel.
       button: Find Out More
       alt: LEADERS
       image: /images/leader.jpg